Driving Medano Pass & Visiting Great Sand Dunes National Park

-From Colorado Springs the trip to Great Sand Dunes National Park is a breeze.
-We decided to take the Medano primitive road as our route into the park as we heard it had some incredible scenery and trails.
+From Colorado Springs a trip to Great Sand Dunes National Park is a breeze.
+While you can get there via the highway we decided to take the Medano primitive road as our route into the park.
 This primitive road turned out to be a beautiful 22 miles of wildflowers, dirt, gravel, creek crossings, and sand paths.

-The next 5 miles were wooded trail with varying degree of incline, sharp turns, and narrow trail.
+The next 5 miles were a wooded trail with varying degrees of incline, sharp turns, and narrow trail.
 The road was rocky but nothing too daunting.
-The following 5 mile stretch was more in a plain area with the road having a lot of vegetation on the side of the trail.
-This is where there were some cut backs across the creek and where you start to see some of the camp sites.
+The following 5-mile stretch was more in a plain area with the road having a lot of vegetation on the side of the trail.
+This is where there were some cutbacks across the creek and where you start to see some of the campsites.

-After we exited the Medano Pass road, we drove to the Great Sand Dunes Oasis, which is a little gas station about 5 minutes from the park down highway 150.
-There we rented a sand board for $20 and headed back to the park (there are also sand sleds available for the same price).
-The Great Sand Dunes National Park is 85,000 acres of sand, and is home to the tallest sand dune in North America (750′).
-Depending on how much rain there has been, there are streams that flow around the dunes and are popular for cooling off while visiting the dunes.
+After we exited the Medano Pass road, we drove to the Great Sand Dunes Oasis, which is a little gas station about 5 minutes from the park down Highway 150.
+There we rented a sandboard for $20 and headed back to the park (there are also sand sleds available for the same price).